 A quick trip from the city center finds you in fields of gurgling “mud volcanoes,” and more than 6,000 examples of ancient rock carvings, some as much as 40,000 years old.
 Add a Fire Temple in an old Caravanserai once on the old Silk Route and spots where the ground is still aflame from seeping oil and gas underground, and Baku really offers a varied location full of ancient history and modern treats.

 Now the nation is diversifying its oil-dependant economy and opening to the rest of the world.
 Onerous visa restrictions have eased, and more international flights are arriving in Baku -- directs from New York’s JFK depart twice a week.
-That’s why we chose this fascinating cultural city as one of our 20 Best Places for a Big Trip in 2020.
+That’s why we chose this fascinating cultural city as one of our 20 Places We're Dreaming About in 2020.
 What follows is a weeklong itinerary of places to go and things to do to get the most out of your visit.
-The only thing we didn’t do is book the flights for you.

 Day 1: Walk the promenade and breathe in the Caspian Sea